Course Grading Scheme

 Related to giving students 0s: Canvas ignores an assignment until a grade is entered.
 A slightly misleading option is “Treat Ungraded as 0s.”
 Although this is accurately reflected in your gradebook, it does not affect student grades.
 If a student receives a 0, then you must enter a 0 manually or using the above “set default grade.”

-As always, please contact Biggio Tech at bighelp@auburn.edu or 334-844-5181, if you have any questions!
+As always, don't hesitate to contact Biggio Tech at bighelp@auburn.edu or 334-844-5181, if you have any questions!